Unimodal Distributions for Ordinal Regression: Experimental Details

 \subsection{Architectures}

 The following neural network architectures were used.
-For the tabular data, an MLP with 128 hidden neurons and a ReLU activation function, was trained for 1,000 epochs.
+For the tabular data, an MLP with 128 hidden neurons and a ReLU activation function was trained for 1,000 epochs.
 While for images, a ResNet-18~\cite{resnet} pre-trained in ImageNet, trained for 100 epochs.
 Adam was used as the optimizer with a learning rate of $10^{-4}$.

-For each loss with a regularization term (WU-KLDiv, WU-Wass, CO2 and HO2), the regularization coefficient ($\lambda$) was validated across the linear space $\lambda\in10^{-3},10^{-2},\dots,10^3$.
+For each loss with a regularization term (WU-KLDiv, WU-Wass and CO2), the regularization coefficient ($\lambda$) was validated across the linear space $\lambda\in\{10^{-3},10^{-2},\dots,10^3\}$.
 For all other hyperparameters, the default values suggested by the authors were used.